 Brick and mortar businesses that find themselves in remote work solutions are facing one massive, glaring issue when working away from their storefronts: the ability to connect and engage with consumers used to an in-store experience.
 How can you help convert customer foot-traffic to other methods for driving sales?

 Bolstering a stronger online presence is a great place to begin, as nearly 70 percent of Americans have shopped online at least once, and many shoppers more regularly than that.
-Foremost, the most important part of a trustworthy brand presence on the world-wide-web is the accuracy of your business information.
+Foremost, an essential part of a trustworthy brand presence on the world-wide-web is the accuracy of your business information.
 Verify that your phone number, email address, website URL and other essential contact information is up-to-date.
 Do this for your website, social media profiles, and any online directory services that include your business.
 It’s also prudent to amend any changes to your offerings that may be affected by the work from home switch.

 Digital channels also provide new avenues for engaging with customers when it’s not possible to interact with them face-to-face.
 Some small businesses have found success tapping into their online markets by hosting a webinar or online event through a live-streaming service.
 Sending out polls on your offerings will allow you to gauge interest and obtain valuable insights on customer preferences.
 You could do this through an Instagram story, or just a questionnaire embedded in your latest newsletter.

-Despite your current work situations, the pillars of great customer service stand resolute.
+Despite your current work situations, the pillars of excellent customer service stand resolute.
 Actively listening to and engaging with customers will always reign supreme.
 Whether you’re communicating over the counter or the phone, you’re still following the same general strategy.

 What Are The Most Resilient COVID-19 Industries?